Chabad: CTeen

-Chabad Young Professionals

-Targeting the demographic of young professionals, Chabad's new initiative focuses on social events and business networking to fuel Jewish activity in young professional's lives.
-With seminars on career advancement, social gatherings for Jewish holidays, and the ability to connect with other like-minded Jews in the area, Chabad Young Professionals (CYP) combines networking and meaning into many young people's lives.

 Publishing

 Chabad publishes and distributes Jewish religious literature.
 Under Kehot Publication Society, Chabad's main publishing house, Jewish literature has been translated into 12 different languages.
 Kehot regularly provides books at discounted prices, and hosts book-a-thons.
 Kehot commonly distributes books written or transcribed from the rebbes of Chabad, prominent chassidim and other authors who have written Jewish materials.
 Kehot is a division of Merkos L'Inyonei Chinuch, the movement's educational arm.